istio/istio.io/content/en/docs/concepts/security/index.md

 mechanisms.
 The control plane may fetch the public key and attach it to the configuration for JWT validation.
 Alternatively, Istiod provides the path to the keys and certificates the Istio system manages and installs them to the application pod for mutual TLS.
-You can find more info in the [Identity Issuance section](/docs/concepts/security/#pki).
+You can find more info in the [Identity and certificate management section](#pki).

 Istio sends configurations to the targeted endpoints asynchronously.
 Once the proxy receives the configuration, the new authentication requirement takes